A. J. P. Taylor: Portrayal of Mussolini

-Taylor drew a picture of Benito Mussolini as a great showman but an inept leader with no beliefs.
-The first part of this picture has not been generally challenged by historians but the second part has.
+Taylor drew a picture of Benito Mussolini as a great showman, but also as an inept leader with no beliefs.
+The first part of this picture has not been generally challenged by historians, but the second part has.
 Taylor argued that Mussolini was sincere when he helped forge the Stresa Front with Britain and France to resist any German challenge to the status quo in Europe and that only the League of Nations sanctions imposed on Fascist Italy for Italian invasion of Ethiopia drove Mussolini into an alliance with Nazi Germany.
 Recently, a number of specialists in Italian history have challenged this by arguing that Mussolini possessed a belief in the spazio vitale (vital space) as a guiding foreign policy concept in which the entire Mediterranean, the Balkans, the Middle East and the Horn of Africa were regarded as rightfully belonging to Italy, leading to inevitable conflict with the two dominant Mediterranean powers, Britain and France.